Adolphe Thiers: Historian

-He began his celebrated Histoire de la Révolution française, which founded his literary reputation and boosted his political career.
+Thiers began his celebrated Histoire de la Révolution française, which founded his literary reputation and boosted his political career.
 The first two volumes appeared in 1823, the last two (of ten) in 1827.
 The complete work of ten volumes sold ten thousand sets, an enormous number for the time.
 It went through four more editions, which earned him 57,000 francs (the equivalent of more than a million 1983 francs).
 The history of Thiers was particularly popular in liberal circles and among younger Parisians.
 It praised the principles, leaders and accomplishments of the 1789 Revolution (though not the later Terror), and condemned the monarchy, aristocracy and clergy for their inability to change.
 The book played a notable role in undermining the legitimacy of the Bourbon regime of Charles X, and bringing about the July Revolution of 1830.

 The work was praised by the French authors Chateaubriand, Stendhal and Sainte-Beuve, was translated into English (1838) and Spanish (1889), and won him a seat in the Académie française in 1834.
 It was less appreciated by British critics, in large part because of his favorable view of the French Revolution and of Napoleon Bonaparte.
 The British historian Thomas Carlyle, who wrote his own history of the French Revolution, complained that it "was far as possible from meriting its high reputation", though he admitted that Thiers is "a brisk man in his way, and will tell you much if you know nothing".
 The historian George Saintsbury wrote in the Encyclopædia Britannica Eleventh Edition (1911): "Thiers' historical work is marked by extreme inaccuracy, by prejudice which passes the limits of accidental unfairness, and by an almost complete indifference to the merits as compared with the successes of his heroes."